Mastering the Git Stash Command (with examples)

 Motivation:

-- You have made changes to multiple files and want to selectively stash only parts of those changes.
+Suppose you’ve made extensive changes across multiple files and only want to stash specific parts of those modifications, while continuing to work on other parts.

 Explanation: